The lowdown (in their own words...)

-Acquisition finance; Commercial litigation; Contentious trusts and probate; Corporate tax; Debt capital markets; Derivatives and structured products; EU and competition; Equity capital markets; Financial services (contentious); Financial services (non-contentious/regulatory); Flotations: small and mid-cap; Fraud: civil; Investment funds: Hedge funds; M&A: upper mid-market and premium deals, £250m+; Personal tax, trusts and probate; Private equity: transactions: Mid-cap deal capability; Private funds; Real estate funds; Retail funds; Tax litigation and investigations.
+Agriculture and estates; Acquisition finance; Banking litigation: investment and retail; Commercial litigation; Commercial property; Construction; Contentious trusts and probate; Corporate tax; Employment: senior executives; EU and competition; Equity capital markets; Financial services; Flotations: small and mid-cap; Fraud: civil; Investment funds; M&A: upper mid-market and premium deals, £250m+; Personal tax, trusts and probate; Private equity: transactions: Large-cap deal capability; Property finance; Tax litigation and investigations.

 A day in the life of...